 PROGRAM REVIEW INFORMATION

 Austin Community College’s Program Review process for instructional units provides a framework to guide the reflective evaluation of the content, quality, and effectiveness of program curriculum, an essential part of academic stewardship.
+While overseen by the Institutional Planning & Evaluation Department, it is a faculty-driven process in which the Program Review Working Group develops its content and procedures.
 Program review enhances and ensures the quality of teaching we provide and learning we expect from our students.

 Austin Community College’s Program Review process is based on the principles: